Justin Tuck: Personal life

 Tuck's parents are Jimmy Lee and Elaine Tuck.

 Tuck is married to Lauran Williamson, who is from Bucks County, Pennsylvania.
 She graduated from Notre Dame's Mendoza College of Business in 2005.
 She played the defensive back position in women's intramural football and wrote for the student newspaper.
 She began dating Tuck during his junior year.

-In 1973, Jimmy Lee Tuck, Justin's father, built - by hand - the home that has housed his wife and eight children.
+In 1973, Jimmy Lee Tuck, Justin's father, built – by hand – the home that has housed his wife and eight children.

 During his childhood, Justin was nicknamed "He-Man" due to his large stature.
 He would run through his home yelling catchphrases from Masters of the Universe such as "By the power of Grayskull!" or "I have the power!".
 During his youth, Tuck frequently attended Elam II Missionary Baptist Church in his native Kellyton, resulting in Justin becoming the congregation's youngest Sunday School instructor.
-Justin is cousins with current Los Angeles Rams middle linebacker Bobby Wagner, as well as Adalius Thomas, former Baltimore Ravens and New England Patriots linebacker.
+Justin is cousins with current Washington Commanders middle linebacker Bobby Wagner, as well as Adalius Thomas, former Baltimore Ravens and New England Patriots linebacker.

 After the Giants won Super Bowl XLII, Tuck achieved a new level of celebrity in his native Alabama.
 "It was interesting when I went home (to Alabama)," Tuck said.
 "You couldn't go anywhere without people asking for your autograph or telling you congratulations or how proud they were of you and things like that."
-The newfound celebrity also extended to New York, where Tuck and Giants wide receiver Amani Toomer were honored by Congressman Charles Rangel at the ball field at Harlem River Park on February 20, 2008.
 The community celebration was in honor of the Giants' Super Bowl XLII victory.
-Three days later, he and several Giants players were honored as "special guests" during a historic title unification bout in Madison Square Garden between heavyweight boxers Wladimir Klitschko and Sultan Ibragimov.

 The following month, Tuck was again honored for his Super Bowl performance.
 He exchanged a game-worn football jersey for a game-used hockey stick with New York Rangers captain Jaromír Jágr.
-After only his second ice hockey game, Tuck quipped "I am hooked.
-It's football on ice."
 He is a Rangers fan.

 Tuck has participated in various philanthropic causes.
 Tuck and Giants teammate Michael Strahan teamed up with Nike to design their own exclusive pair of sneakers for ID studio in New York City.
 All proceeds of the sneakers were donated to Nike's Let Me Play global campaign.
 Tuck was also featured on the second season of "Cake Boss" when he ordered a cake shaped like a billiards table for the first annual celebrity billiards event for his charity "Tuck's Rush for Literacy."

 Tuck and his family have been residents of Fort Lee, New Jersey.

 He also served on the player engagement board of advisors of the Alliance of American Football in 2018.

+In May 2018, Tuck graduated from The Wharton School at the University of Pennsylvania with a Master of Business Administration in management.